yope/cbgelite/README.md

 Use the short range chart to select a target system (use configured roll/pitch controls to move the cursor).
 The cicrle indicates the range of your current fuel level.
 You cannot directly get to a system that is outside of this circle.
-The press [7] to view some interesting data on the selected planet.
+Then press [7] to view some interesting data on the selected system.
 You can also access most of these screens while flying.

 Pressing [2], you can buy or sell cargo at the current system market prices.
 To buy one unit of cargo, highlight the item you want to buy from the menu by moving